nazghulgda/Programming-Crash-Course/INTRODUCTION.md

-<h2>nzghl Python and Django crash course</h2>
+## nzghl Python and Django crash course
-<h3>Python and Django course for very beginners</h3>
+### Intended for very beginners

-<p>If you are looking for basic knowledge about programming, you're
-in the right place.
-What I offer here is the knowledge I've collected by the time, and finally got myself up to share it.</p>
+If you are looking for basic knowledge about programming, you're in the right place.
+What I offer here is the knowledge I've collected by the time, and finally got myself up to share it.

-<p>A lots of things I'm putting here I have learned on bootcamp,
-but also, later on, getting deeper into knowledge I've gained.
+A lots of things I'm putting here I have learned on bootcamp, but also, later on, getting deeper into knowledge I've gained.
 However there was one thing, which cause me a little bit ... confused.
 Lots of courses, trainings or bootcamps gives really